jlookup/run-tests/README.rst

 Enables easy debugging in IDEs like VS Code and PyCharm.
 Set your breakpoints and run the test module in debug mode.

-**NOTE**: This was created as an excercise to learn some of python's internals.
-It was not initially meant for use in production code (although I have used it without issue).
+**NOTE**: This was created as an excercise in code introspection and to learn some of python's internals.
+It was not initially meant for use in production code (although I have used it in production without issue).

 If you're using ``pytest`` you can get `essentially the same behavior (plus extra options)`_ by adding this at the end of your module